typhonjs-node-utils/package-json/README.md

 All functions besides `formatPackage` rely on `getPackageWithPath`. `getPackageWithPath` will not throw on any errors encountered and will always return a PackageObjData object.
-If an error occurs the `error` property will contain the error thrown and `packageObj` and `packagePath` will be undefined.
-Likewise, if traversal completes without locating a `package.json` object then error will contain a message indicating such.
-On success both `packageObj` and `packagePath` are defined.
+If an error occurs the `error` property will contain the error thrown and `packageObj` will be undefined and `packagePath` may be defined if the error occurred loading a specific `package.json`.
+Likewise, if traversal completes without locating `package.json` then error will contain a message indicating this failure.
+On success both `packageObj` and `packagePath` are defined and error is undefined.

 | Property      | Type               | Description                           |
 | ------------- | ------------------ | ------------------------------------- |